Spartaques/phpkafkacore/README.md

 This library is a *pure PHP* wrapper for https://arnaud.le-blanc.net/php-rdkafka-doc/phpdoc/book.rdkafka.html.
 It's been tested against https://kafka.apache.org/.

 The library was used for the PHP projects to simplify work and handle common use cases.
+Inspired by https://github.com/php-amqplib/php-amqplib

 ## Project Maintainers